Working in Canada

 With an aging population, there is a huge demand for foreign workers in certain industries, such as IT, medical, agriculture and construction.

-We have noticed that there are many advertisements on social media of Canadian companies such as a hospital who are hiring foreign workers by the hundreds or even thousands.
 We advise our readers to approach this with great caution.
 Why?
-To hire a foreign worker, there is a quota for the number of foreign national any company can hire.
-Second, some of these are regulatory jobs, like doctors, nurses, electricians, plumbers, etc. This means the person must been licensed by a provincial board.
-The provincial board will never agree to a company hiring tens of hundreds of foreign workers without having been ‘certified’ by the board.
+First, there is a quota for the number of foreign national any company can hire.
+Second, some of these are regulatory jobs (jobs that require provincial certification and licenses), like doctors, nurses, electricians, plumbers, carpenter, etc. The provincial board will never agree to a company hiring tens of hundreds of foreign workers who have not been certified by the board.

 To work in Canada, you will have to find an employer who has been given the permission to hire a foreign worker.
 To secure this permission, the employer must apply for and obtain a positive Labour Market Impact Assessment (LMIA).
 This is generally the rule, although in some cases, an LMIA is not required.